microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 * The window to no longer appear in the alt-tab order

 When minimized to the tray, it's almost as if there's no window for the Terminal at all.
-This can be combined with the global hotkey to quickly restore the window.
+This can be combined with the global hotkey (or the tray icon's context menu) to quickly restore the window.

 The tray icon could be used for a variety of purposes.
 As a simple start, we could include the following three options: